pollinico/PINN_beam/README.md

 We consider a beam on two supports and with a distributed load.

-We approximate the numerical soltuion of the differential equation of the beam with a neural network.
+We approximate the numerical solution of the differential equation of the beam with a neural network.
-We use the Jax library for machine learning.
+We use the [Jax](https://jax.readthedocs.io/en/latest/index.html) library for machine learning.

 Evolution of loss function components during training of the PINN:
 <img title="Losses during trainin" alt="losses" src="losses.png">